LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/integrations.md

 Choose the Custom answer layout when you require control over how the answers are rendered.
 With this option, you must manually add the interactions that display the article content.

-To display a single result, use the syntax below, where "variableName" is the response data variable name that you specified in the Knowledge AI interaction's settings:
+To display a single, best result, use the syntax below, where "variableName" is the response data variable name that you specified in the Knowledge AI interaction's settings:

 `{$.api_variableName.results[0].title}`<br>
 `{$.api_variableName.results[0].summary}`<br>